 A comprehensive and concrete psychometric assessment, before we make career-related decisions, guides us towards a suitable career path.
 Psychometric testing is not a typical grading system.
 It is an analysis of an individual’s aptitude and interests.

-Reliability and Validity of Psychological assessments
+Reliability and validity of Psychometric assessments

 There is one common doubt among people who are new to Psychometrics, how can we depend on these assessments for such important decisions?
 How do we trust these tests?
+Fair enough.

 Once designed, all psychometric tests and assessments are thoroughly tested to measure their reliability and validity.